-When we, as logged-in users, try to change the email address, the system still shows the old email address, indicating that the change has not taken place.
-When we log out and try to log in again, it does not work.
-We suspect this is because the email address was changed without any feedback.
-Additionally, it is not possible to reset the password if the email address is incorrect.
+We believe that this problem is due to a bug.
+When we, as logged in users, try to change the email address, the system still shows the old email address, indicating that the change has not taken place.

+When we then log out and try to log in again, it does not work.
+We suspect that this is because the email address was changed without any feedback.
+In addition, it is not possible to reset the password if the email address is incorrect.

-We recommend implementing server-based validation to ensure that invalid email addresses cannot be saved.
+We recommend that you implement a server-based validation to ensure that invalid email addresses cannot be saved.

-Since this is not an accessibility issue, this checkpoint is assessed as having no errors found, but improvements can be made.
+This is not an accessibility issue and therefore this checkpoint is assessed as no errors have been found but it can be improved.

-• We advise you to implement a server-based validation to ensure that invalid email addresses cannot be saved.
+- Make sure that error messages are displayed in the correct views. - We advise you to implement a server-based validation to ensure that invalid email addresses cannot be saved.